When to visit the vet?

 Causes

 Breathing is a vital process in which oxygen enters the body and carbon dioxide is removed.
 When a dog inhales water, this process is disrupted.
-The water in the airways prevents gas exchange in the alveoli, leading to a lack of oxygen in the blood.
+The water in the airways prevents gas exchange in the air sacs (alveoli), leading to a lack of oxygen in the blood.

-In near drowning, a so-called “dry drowning” can occur, in which the water irritates the tracheaThe trachea, or windpipe, is a tubular organ that carries air from the upper respiratory tract to the bronchi in the lungs.
-It consists of ring-shaped pieces of cartilage that ensure it remains open. or vocal cords, triggering a spasm and blocking airflow without much water entering the lungs.
-Alternatively, “wet drowning” can occur, in which water actually enters the lungs.
+In cases of near-drowning, “dry drowning” can occur, where water irritates the windpipe or vocal cords, triggering a spasm and blocking airflow without much water actually entering the lungs.
+Alternatively, “wet drowning” can occur, where water does indeed enter the lungs.

 Causes of near drowning in dogs are often accidents, such as falling into a pool, lake, or river.
 Dogs that cannot swim, older dogs with limited mobility, or dogs that fall into the water due to health problems such as seizures are particularly at risk.